 These policies protect you if you make a mistake (or someone else you’re responsible for does) that causes a third party a loss and they hold you responsible.
 Mistakes can happen anytime and by their nature they are unexpected, so you can’t plan for them.
 The worst ones can be very costly, so unless you have put aside a big pile of money to cover this possibility, insurance is a good investment.

 Secondly, having a break in cover is not recommended, as this can have consequences down the line.
 With public liability insurance the trigger for a claim is when the damage happens, which in some cases could be months or years after you did the job (think water damage or electrical fire).
 With professional indemnity the trigger is when the claim is notified to you, so you need to keep cover in place even after the job is finished.
 If you cancel it you will have no cover at all, even for past jobs.
+You could switch to “run off cover”, which would mean past jobs stay insured but without covering any new ones.
+Over time the premium reduces.

 Homeowners that are under financial stress can be more likely to kick off a dispute.
 We have seen situations where a builder’s customer made up issues with workmanship to get out of paying bills.
 The right insurance will cover your legal costs in the event of allegations of damage or professional negligence.